ISISComputingGroup/ibex_user_manual/doc/device_specific/FZJ-Fermi-Chopper.rst

 - Drive voltage is 280V (DC) nominally, and will show small fluctuations
 - Drive current will vary based on speed, whether the chopper is spinning up, and vacuum, but generally 0.5-2A would be a reasonable running range
 - Drive power is calculated as current times voltage; ~100s of W is typical, rising to 500-600W when the chopper is spinning up
-- Autozero voltages must be between -3 and +3 V - typically +/- 1V.
+- Auto-zero voltages must be between -3 and +3 V - typically between +/- 1V.
 Will fluctuate slightly.